federgraph/fleetrace-help-en/silverlight/FRIAS-Layout.md

 This should be the layout variation FRIAS-6, according to button position 6, see bottom right button in the picture.
-It still works, on the old machine, where support for Silverlight installed.

 > But it should be all about the modern variations.